-The polarity is reversed in receptacles in the bathrooms and one in the north bedroom.
+The polarity is reversed in receptacles in the primary bedroom.
 Reversed polarity means that the hot and neutral wires are reversed at the back of the receptacle.
 This defect is a shock hazard and can damage some electronic equipment.
 All receptacles exhibiting reversed polarity should be rewired.